-Ordinarily I see aspects of family law that have to do with the breakdown of marriage and common law relationships, although I also deal with domestic contracts, which happen at the beginning of a relationship.
+Ordinarily family law has to do with the breakdown of marriage and common law relationships, although it may include domestic contracts, which may be introduced at the beginning of a relationship.

 Nobody can truly plan for his or her marriage to break down.
-As a Kitchener family and divorce lawyer, I deal with all stages of the separation process including:
+Practising all aspects of family and divorce law, all stages of the separation process including:

 (a) Initial separation and divorce;

 (b) Division of property, including complex issues of pensions, business properties and other financially complicated issues;

 (c) Decisions about child care, and child and spousal support; and